-Application Integration and Configuration
+Application Integration and configuration

 Overview

-Interaction between the Softbank FOTA library and the user application
+Interaction between the SoftBank FOTA library and the user application

 OS layer

-The Softbank FOTA library has an OS abstraction layer.
+The SoftBank FOTA library has an OS abstraction layer.

 For more information, see the sb_fota_os.h

-file or the Softbank FOTA OS layer section for available APIs.
-It provides an abstraction of the following modules:
+file or the SoftBank FOTA OS layer section for available APIs.

 nRF Connect SDK modules: